FaithBosire99/Covid19_Analysis/readme.md

-# this were analysis on Covid 19
+# Analysis on Covid 19